 Aquatic and marine resource management issues are technically and politically complex, involving many interests, perspectives and stakeholds.
 This course emphasizes the information needs for policy and decision making and provides for a close interface with scientists active in this area through visiting lecturers and three-month professional experience in aquatic and marine resource management.
 The course is designed to encourage critical thinking on environmental issues and to introduce the information requirements for environmental management and decision making; to impart the technical and analytical skills which form the basis of resource assessment; and to reinforce and develop transferable skills in communication, planning, leadership and teamwork.
 Prerequisites: Twelve weeks professional experience, BIOL215 and BIOL415.
-[Fall, Spring, Summer] [3 credits] Contact hours: 3
+[Fall, Spring, Summer] Applied Learning - Research [3 credits] [3 contact hour(s)]